Champion Power Equipment vs Cat

 Expert Analysis

 Champion Power Equipment and Cat represent two very different approaches to the portable generator market.
-Champion offers a massive catalog of 81 published models, giving buyers a wide range of options across wattage classes and use cases.
-Cat, by contrast, fields just 5 published generators, focusing on a narrow selection.
-In terms of scored performance, Champion leads in nearly every category: averaging 5.1 overall compared to Cat's 4.6, and outscoring Cat in value (3.0 vs 2.0), quality (5.7 vs 4.4), practical features (5.2 vs 4.2), and feature set (5.1 vs 1.6).
-Champion's top model, the 201438, earned a 6.6 score, while Cat's best performer, the INV2000, scored 4.7.
+Champion brings a massive catalog of 81 published models, offering buyers a wide range of options across wattage classes and use cases.
+Cat, by contrast, fields just 5 published generators, keeping its lineup lean and focused.
+In terms of average scores, Champion holds a clear edge across nearly every measured category, posting a 5.1 average overall compared to Cat's 4.6, along with stronger marks in value (3.0 vs 2.0), build quality (5.7 vs 4.4), practical features (5.2 vs 4.1), and feature set (5.1 vs 1.6).

 Key Differences